chilam27/Improve_Product_Review_System/README.md

   <img width="900" height="500" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig7.png">
 </p>

-* Word cloud might be a great tool to have a general understanding of the text, but I can analyze it better if I look specifically at the word frequency of each ratings.
-Below are frequncey graphs of top 20 words from the five ratings.
+* Word cloud might be a great tool to have a general understanding of the text, but I can analyze it better if I look specifically at the word frequency of each rating.
+Below are frequency graphs of the top 20 words from the five ratings.
 Here are some observations:
-  - Figure 7a-7c: I grouped these three graphs together because they have similar trend.
-Just by looking at the top 5 words with highest requency ("size", "pant", "small", "waist", "fit"), I can already see that customers are not satisfied with the product is not happy about sizing the most.
-It is not a suprised to see many people would return the product because the word "return" is also in the graph.
+  - Figure 7a-7c: I grouped these three graphs because they have a similar trend.
+Just by looking at the top 5 words with the highest frequency ("size", "pant", "small", "waist", "fit"), I can already see that customers are not satisfied with the product is not happy about sizing the most.
+It is not a surprise to see many people would return the product because the word "return" is also in the graph.
   - Figure 7d: this is where we see the turning point the clearest: this graph has more positive words ranked top of the graph.
-Interestingly, the word "small" is still present in top 10.
+Interestingly, the word "small" is still present in the top 10.
-  - Figure 7e: this graph is filled completely with only neutral to positive words.
-But also interesting to note, although reviews do seem to complement the fitting of the product, but they seem to be more postive than previous ratings.
+  - Figure 7e: this graph is filled with only neutral to positive words.
+But also interesting to note, although reviews do seem to compliment the fitting of the product, they seem to be more positive than previous ratings.

 <img width="415" height="350" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig8a.png"> <img width="415" height="350" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig8b.png">
 <img width="415" height="350" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig8c.png"> <img width="415" height="350" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig8d.png">